textext/textext/docs/source/install/linux-beta.rst

 =================================

 This guide explains how to install and use |TexText| together with |Inkscape| on a system on which also |InkscapeOld| is installed.
-Unfortunately, this approach works only with Ubuntu 18.04.
+Unfortunately, this approach **works only with Ubuntu 18.04**.

 Preparation
 ===========